 Brief into Import and export data

-Talking about the importing data, the user can easily import things like the bank transactions, accountant’s changes, general journal entries, and batch transactions.
-The user can also import the customers and vendors.
-Moreover, the same can be exported, like the general journal entries, customer and vendor lists, etc. We will be having a look at some lists and transactions types that the user can import into QuickBooks.
+Talking about the importing data, you can easily import things like the bank transactions, accountant’s changes, general journal entries, and batch transactions.
+You can also import the customers and vendors.
+Moreover, the same can be exported, like the general journal entries, customer and vendor lists, etc. We will be having a look at some lists and transactions types that you can import into QuickBooks.

-The list of information the user can import is huge.
-Let us have a look at the elements that the user can import without any issue.
+The list of information you can import is huge.
+Let us have a look at the elements that you can import without any issue.

 - Charts of accounts